neguso/KonyFramework/README.md

 The Framework use some terms/patterns:

 - Module
+> Objects that contains services.

 - Service
 - Service configuration
 - Requires
 - Service Dependencies
 - Dependency Injection

-> sd asdf asdf asdf asd

 ## Toolkit
 Toolkit is a singleton object containing the core services.